mmbman/Katagiri/1986-10-18-Shobogenzo-Kokyo-Talk-1.md

 We have to see.
 We have to see, we have to learn.
 We have to learn your body, your mind, your life, anyway.

-So, that’s why Dogen Zenji says to study Buddhism is to study the self.
+So, that’s why Dōgen Zenji says to study Buddhism is to study the self.
 Very naturally, we have to start to learn what human life is.

 But in order to learn the self and your life, it’s very difficult to learn the essential nature of human existence in public, in the universe.
 Because we have lots of prejudice.
 Just like an octopus.